"We're here to do everything we can to encourage, enable and engage with well-being throughout our community, in and around Hertford"

 The project to create the St Andrew's Centre has had at its heart the desire for Hertford St Andrew to improve the well-being of people around it.
 To do this, our aim is to add to the range of activities that already exist and do them in a more structured way, in partnership with voluntary and community organisations, and by publicising them more effectively.

-The Trust has had many informative discussions with local community groups and charities that work in the fields of mental health, support for carers, day-care for the elderly, bereavement support and counselling.
+The Trust had many informative discussions with local community groups and charities that work in the fields of mental health, support for carers, day-care for the elderly, bereavement support and counselling.
 We do what we can to accommodate many of these groups alongside some of the activities that we are already involved in.
-If you would like to know more, please do talk to our Administrator, Shirley, by using the bookings contact information on the link just below.

 Table Tennis for those 50+

 The Hertford St Andrew Community Trust has worked in conjunction with East Herts Council's Forever Active Scheme to run weekly Table Tennis sessions in the St Andrew's Centre.
-Find out the details here
+Further details of the table tennis group

 At its simplest, well-being is about feeling good and functioning well.
 This includes having a sense of meaning, a sense of belonging and of connection with people and place, and having the capability to manage change and problems.
 The New Economics Foundation's "Five Ways to Well-being" provides some thoughts we'll be encouraging people to explore: